Estimation of Parameters for an Archetypal Model of Cardiomyocyte Membrane Potentials: Introduction

 In order to be practically useful beyond its utility as a conceptual tool, the parameter values of the archetypal model \cite{Biktashev-2008} must be determined so that it replicates the behaviour of state-of-the art models of ventricular and atrial excitation and captures experimental measurements quantitatively.
 This is the goal of the present work.
 To this end we describe in the following the implementation of a standard parameter estimation procedure and use it to fit the archetypal model to a typical mammalian ventricular model \cite{Luo-Rudy-1991}, a typical human atrial model \cite{Courtemanche-1998}, as well as to experimental data for rabbit ventricular myocytes available from the literature \citep{McIntosh-2000}.
 In addition, we provide an open-source numerical code permanently available at \cite{Aziz2021} that can be used by the reader to apply the methodology to other detailed models and data of their own interest.
-Apart from the computational and conceptual advantages already mentioned, fitting data and detailed models to a common set of equations gives the opportunity to compare and contrast such models directly, which is otherwise impossible due to their different mathematical structure and components.
-In addition, from a software engineering viewpoint it could be very beneficial when implementing large-scale tissue and whole-heart computational models to be able to describe different cell types, e.g.~ventricular, atrial, sinoatrial, etc., using a single set of equations that only differ by the parameter values employed in various spacial positions.
+Further, fitting data and detailed models to a common set of equations gives the opportunity to compare and contrast such models directly, which is otherwise impossible due to their different mathematical structure and components.
+The scale of the computational effort required to perform large-scale tissue and whole heart simulations is immense and simulations in real-time are beyond current computational capability.
+A number of strategies for reducing calculation time are used at present including code parallelisation, lookup tables, exponential solutions for gating variables, operator splitting, adaptive time and space stepping, using graphics processing units and using simplified models \cite{Clayton-2011}.
+In this connection, from a software engineering viewpoint it could be very beneficial to be able to replace the variety of different cell models, e.g.~ventricular, atrial, sinoatrial, involved in large-scale tissue and whole-heart simulations, by a single model, as proposed here, with different parameter values at different spacial positions.